tatsuhikonaito/CLAD_NanoString/README.md

 # CLAD_NanoString
-This repository contains the source code used in our study on NanoString spatial transcriptomics analysis of chronic lung allograft dysfunction (CLAD).
+This repository contains the scripts used in our study on NanoString spatial transcriptomics analysis of chronic lung allograft dysfunction (CLAD).

 ## Overview